 - Nerve cells also secrete endocannabinoids, which are cannabinoids created by the human body, to regulate cellular function and maintain homeostasis.

 - The system of nerves cells that regulate cannabinoid secretion and reuptake is called the Endocannabinoid system, ECS.

 - When this system gets out of balance, plant-derived cannabinoids, or phytocannabinoids such as CBG and CBD, can be introduced to balance and alleviate various physical ailments.

 The coming years of research will enlighten us all to the myriad uses of CBG and its ability to balance the ESC.
-Here are a few of the areas researchers are currently looking at in regard to the medicinal value of CBG.
+Here are a few of the areas researchers are currently looking at in regard to the health benefits of CBG.

 - Stomach and Bone Cancer

 - Colorectal cancers

 - Pain Relief

 - Parkinson’s Disease

 While the research is still in the early stages, scientists the world over have transitioned resources and focus on this powerful molecule and the downstream market is taking notice.
 Industrial hemp markets are poised to continue their upward growth.
 Projections are that the industrial hemp market will grow from 4.6 billion in 2019 to 26.6 billion by 2025.